 Origin of Scaredy-Cat

-Anyway, let us now talk about how old the phrase “scaredy-cats” is.
-From what I have found, this expression first appears in print as “fraidie-cat.”
-For instance, this form is seen in a newspaper called The Chronicle, May 1897:
+So how old is this saying?
+From what I have found, it first appears in print as ‘fraidie-cat.’
+For instance, in a newspaper called The Chronicle, May 1897:

 “I Shan’t-tell you what’s his name !

 Tear his trousers, spoil his hat—

 As for term ‘scaredy-cat,’ the earliest I could find it is 9 years later, in the book Billy Bounce, 1906: